amitds1997/remote-nvim.nvim/README.md

   -- It should accept the same inputs as the packaged install script though) neovim_install_script_path = util.path_join(util.is_windows, util.get_package_root(), "scripts", "neovim_install.sh"),
-  -- Where should everything that Remote Neovim does on remote be stored.
-By -- default, it stores everything inside ~/.remote-nvim so as long as you -- delete that folder, you essentially wipe out everything that remote-nvim -- has over there. remote_neovim_install_home = util.path_join(util.is_windows, "~", ".remote-nvim"), -- Where is your personal Neovim config stored? neovim_user_config_path = vim.fn.stdpath("config"), local_client_config = {
+  -- Where is your personal Neovim config stored? neovim_user_config_path = vim.fn.stdpath("config"),
+  local_client_config = {